cloudwatt/applications/bundle-trusty-lamp/README_EN.md

-# 5 minutes stacks episode one : LAMP #
+# nDRAFT english version - 5 minutes stacks episode one : LAMP #

 Welcome to the inauguration of the 5 Minutes Stacks series !